Campaign posters snared in trademark flap and thefts

 In Beacon, meanwhile, the Republican candidate to represent Ward 3 on the City Council, Andrew Gauzza, complained on Facebook on Oct.
 20 that his signs were being stolen from front yards.

 “I am extremely diligent to ask people if I can put signs outside their house and even ask where I can put them,” wrote Gauzza, a college student.
 “It is troubling that I spent $400 of my own money to purchase signs, and they keep getting taken….
 I find this a troubling sign of the times.
 Too much hate.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.